johanley/special-relativity-core/README.md

 That's just the flattening effect applied to an ellipse.
 -->

+**The <a href='https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula'>Rodrigues' rotation formula</a> is a useful and compact way of rotating a vector about an arbitrary axis.**

 **Vector formulations are simpler than component formulations.**
 Moving from components to vectors simplifies the implementation.
 I found this with
  - the axis-angle approach to rotation (Rodrigues' formula)
  - the velocity transformation
  - the Lorentz transformation.

 However, I haven't retained this simplicity.
 What's more important to me here is to ensure correctness.
 The main way of doing that is to have the core of almost all phenomena implemented by the Lorentz Transformations.
-(I have succeeded in doing so for all phenomena except for Thomas Precession.
+(I have succeeded in doing so for all phenomena except for Thomas Precession for circular motion.
 In that case, an implementation using the Lorentz Transformation requires numerical integration along the object's history.)

+**I now understand Silberstein rotation.**
+Most texts either ignore this effect, or don't emphasize it.
+This seems unfortunate.
+It seems that the full consequences of the Lorentz Transformations can only be seen when elbow boosts are used.

 **Silberstein described the rotational aspect of non-collinear boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**